NSC Business and Industry Division news Research/studies Worker health and wellness Worker Health and Wellness

 1. Understand what’s driving job-related stress and take action to remedy it.

-2. Build organizational policies that reflect the importance of women’s health, and create a culture in which women can speak openly about it and time off to address any issues.
+2. Build organizational policies that reflect the importance of women’s health, and create a culture in which women can speak openly about it and take time off to address any issues.

 3. Work to understand and address women’s safety concerns at work.